Average Weather at Palma de Mallorca Airport Spain

 To characterize how pleasant the weather is at Palma de Mallorca Airport throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Palma de Mallorca Airport for general outdoor tourist activities are from early May to mid July and from mid September to mid October, with a peak score in the third week of June.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Palma de Mallorca Airport for general outdoor tourist activities are from early May to mid July and from mid September to mid October, with a peak score in the second week of June.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Palma de Mallorca Airport for hot-weather activities is from late June to late August, with a peak score in the second week of July.